-The distinction between explication and interpretation may explain the use of other academic disciplines in The discipline of history, psychology, philosocriticism. phy, theology, or sociology may be used by both explication and interpretation in attempting to explain the work's form; yet there remains an important difference of approach.
-A critic who begins with the work, notes which psychological, theological, or sociological theories are inherent in the work and then studies the relationships between the theories and the work is an explicator.
-A critic who begins with a psychological, theological, or sociological theory and then applies the theory to a work which does not call for such treatment is an interpreter.
-Thus, to apply the medieval theory of the sublunary and supralunary worlds to Donne's "A Valediction Forbidding Mourning" is to explicate, for the poem itself indicates through the line, "Dull sublunary lovers love,"22 that the theory is applicable.
+The distinction between explication and interpretation may explain the use of other academic disciplines in criticism.
+The disciplines of history, psychology, philosophy, and so on may be used by both explication and interpretation in attempting to explain the work's form; vet there remains an important difference of approach.
+A critic who begins with the work, notes which psychological, theological, or sociological theories are inherent in the work, and then studies the relationships between the theories and the work is an explicator.
+A critic who begins with a psychological or philosophical theory and then applies the theory to a work which does not call for such treatment is an interpreter.
+Thus, to apply the medieval theory of the sublunary and supralunary worlds to Donne's "A Valediction Forbidding Mourning" is to explicate, for the poem itself indicates through the line, "Dull sublunary lovers love,"14 that the theory is applicable.
 But to apply the theory to Hardy's "Wessex Heights" is to interpret, for the poem gives no indication that the theory is related to its meaning.